 Note: Notional value is the total underlying amount of a derivatives trade.
-Leverage allows an investor (like the Fund) to use a small amount of money to theoretically control a much larger amount.
+Leverage allows an investor (like the Fund) to use a small amount of money to gain exposure to a larger (and potentially, a much larger) amount.
 So, notional value reflects the total value of a trade, not the cost (or market value) of taking the trade.